Fully ADA Compliant Truncated Dome Technology

 What is an ADA Tile?

 ADA tiles are a generic term used for a truncated dome tactile detectable warning surface.
 These truncated dome surfaces are designed to establish a physical cue for the visually disabled at the intersection of a pedestrian walkway and hazardous vehicular ways.
 Sometimes called a tactile warning surface indicator (TWSI) this cue is proven to provide a signal unlike any other walking surface in the pedestrian environment.
 The primary use of an ADA tile is to give a clear indicator when an individual is entering a hazardous vehicular way.
 These ADA compliant tiles must be easily seen, felt underfoot and easily detected with guidance canes.
 The shape of truncated domes, aligned in an inline pattern, serve all these functions and have thus become industry standard.
 In order to enhance the visual effect of the surface, the color of the ADA tile must significantly contrast with the surrounding concrete surface.
+Each of Access® Tile’s tactile warning tiles are available in a variety of colors, to provide stark contrast in your project area.

 All our detectable warning tiles are entirely ADA compliant and designed to meet the federal and state ADA standards.
 We’ve combined our proven polymer processing and material technologies, with intelligent design features, to create the most efficient, cost-effective detectable warning pavers on the market.
 To ensure the long term functionality, each tactile walking surface indicator (TWSI) is slip resistant, corrosion resistant, and abrasion resistant.
 All ADA warning surfaces have been rigorously tested using the AASHTO HS20-44 wheel load test, as well as various ASTM concrete tests and ASTM D tests.
 Individual truncated domes are tested further against wear and tear.